Andy4Ju/cf_gimbal_cmdr/README.md

 TBW

-## Low-level controller design and uploading
+## Part 2: Setting up environment, designing controller and implement on Crazyflie

 You can choose either Simulink-based method or directly write C code.